pyrmont/updates.inqk.net/src/_posts/2026/2026-08-07-weeknotes.md

 - I went on a bit of a bender and had Claude and Codex working on multiple Janet projects simultaneously.
 The main thing I was able to do was finally get [Loopy](https://github.com/pyrmont/loopy) finished.
 This is an HTTP server that wraps Mongoose v7.0.
 I’ve had it in a semi-completed state for more than a year but there were a few elements that I needed to fix and I kept putting it off.
 Then it got to the point where I didn’t really remember how all the pieces fit together.
 Coding agents to the rescue!
 Now I’m wondering if this means I might finally finish [Persimmon](https://github.com/pyrmont/persimmon) and [Watchful](https://github.com/pyrmont/watchful).
 Time will tell.

 - When I was little, Dad had a prayer that he used to recite with me before I went to bed.
 I’ve been trying to remember it for years to no avail before realising that of course he would have said the same thing to Monica.
 I asked her and while she didn’t remember it perfectly, she remembered enough that I was able to track it down.
-It’s called the Vesper Verse and goes like this:
+In the extremely unlikely event that you too have been wanting to know this information, it’s called the ’Vesper Verse’ and goes like this:

   > Lord, keep us safe this night,
   > Secure from all our fears;
   > May angels guard us while we sleep,
   > ‘til morning light appears.

   More information is [here](https://www.hymnallibrary.org/hymns/vesper-verse-lord-keep-us-safe-this-night/).